-Tourists visiting Florida and Bok Tower Gardens before the Disney Days had several options when it came to attractions.
-They could choose from World Class Water Ski Shows at Cypress Gardens or Glass Bottom Boats at Silver Springs.
-Weekie Wachee Mermaids or a Singing Tower at Bok Tower Gardens.
+Tourists visiting Florida before the Disney Days had several options regarding attractions.
+They could choose from World Class Water Ski Shows at Cypress Gardens or the Glass Bottom Boats at Silver Springs.
+There were Weeki Wachee Mermaids or a Singing Tower at Bok Tower Gardens.
 Lake Wales promised visitors they would Find Serenity at Bok Tower Gardens.
 The gardens offer beautiful views with miles of rolling hills through the citrus groves.
-These were Florida’s original theme parks, and Bok Tower & Gardens is one of the few that has remained to this day.
+These were Florida’s original theme parks, and Bok Tower & Gardens remains.

 So, with the promise of serenity, Brenda and I wandered around the paths among the flowers and foliage.
-As we listened to the carillon music we could feel the tension of a hurried life drip away.
-Our visit coincidently aligned with the week of the International Carillon Festival which features world-renowned carillonneurs performing daily concerts.
-These are the musicians that play a set of bells in the tower.
+As we listened to the carillon music, we could feel the tension of a hurried life drip away.
+Our visit aligned with the week of the International Carillon Festival which features world-renowned carillonneurs performing daily concerts.
+These musicians played a set of bells in the tower.
 Many events happen at the gardens year-round.

 History

-During the time that Florida’s first historical landscape garden was being designed, Edward W. Bok envisioned a majestic Singing Tower that would serve as the focal point of the Gardens.
+During the design, Edward W. Bok envisioned a majestic Singing Tower that would serve as the focal point of the Gardens.
 The tower became the most recognizable element of Bok Tower Gardens.
 The Bok “Singing” Tower has fascinated millions of Florida visitors since its opening in 1929.

 Bok Gardens

-There is a certain calmness when you wander through thousands of blooming azaleas, camellias, magnolias, and other flowering plants throughout the paved primary pathways and the mulched secondary paths.
-The garden is home to 126 different bird species and is listed on the Great Florida Birding Trail.
+There is a certain calmness when you wander through thousands of blooming azaleas, camellias, magnolias, and other flowering plants throughout the paved primary pathways.
+The garden is also home to 126 bird species.

-February and March are the best months to visit if you want to see hundreds of colorful azaleas and camellias.
-There is always something blooming in the gardens but it is especially colorful in the spring.
+February and March are the best months to visit as hundreds of colorful azaleas and camellias make a showing.
+There is always something blooming in the gardens.

 Kitchen Garden & Outdoor Kitchen

-This garden is where you will find kitchen plants like vegetables, tea, ginger, and many others that you would use in cooking.
-The plants in this area not only look pretty but taste pretty good too.
+This garden is where you will find kitchen plants such as vegetables, tea, ginger, and many others that you would use in cooking.
+The plants in this area not only look pretty, they taste pretty good too.

 Window by the Pond

-When you open the door of this small observatory you are able to sit down and look through a glass window into a Florida pond ecosystem.
-Observe birds, reptiles, and butterflies which make this area their home.
+When you open the door of this small observatory, you can sit down and look through a glass window at a Florida pond ecosystem.
+Observe birds, reptiles, and butterflies that make this area their home.

 Wild Garden

-The Wild Garden showcases Florida native plants and wildlife in a series of ecosystem plantings.
-When an insect crawls down the tubes of these rare Pitcher Plants they are consequently caught and eaten which makes up for the lack of nutrients that these plants get in their environment.
+The Wild Garden showcases Florida native plants and wildlife in ecosystem plantings.
+When an insect crawls down the tubes of these rare Pitcher Plants, they are often trapped and eaten, making up for the lack of nutrients these plants get in their environment.

 Exedra & Sunset Overlook

-The marble Exedra was a gift to Edward Bok from friends in the neighboring Mountain Lake Community where he resided.
+The marble Exedra was a gift from friends in the neighboring Mountain Lake Community, where Edward Bok resided.
 This sunset view inspired Mr. Bok’s dream of the Gardens during his visits.
 At an elevation of 298 feet, this is one of the highest points in Florida.

 Reflection Pool